evkx/evkx.github.io/content/models/mercedes/eqa/EQA_300_4MATIC/_index.md

 ### Steering

-Dynamic steering is standard on the Mercedes-EQ EQA 300 4MATIC.
+Dynamic steering is a standard feature on the Mercedes-EQ EQA 300 4MATIC.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes